A Secret Therapy that you can use to treat Hashimoto’s Naturally

 - And Total Testosterone

 As a woman with Hashimoto’s, you want your testosterone level to be in the top 50% of the reference range.

 I tend to try and push those testosterone levels up into the top 25% of the reference range as I feel that’s even better.

 But if you aren’t able to get up there, for whatever reason, you can still get results as long as you are in the top half.

-I find that most women with Hashimoto's have a testosterone level which is in the bottom 25% of the reference range with some women having levels that fall BELOW the standard range.
+I find that most women with Hashimoto’s have a testosterone level that is in the bottom 25% of the reference range with some women having levels that fall BELOW the standard range.